bryanbcook/azdevops-testplan-extension/PublishTestPlanResultsV1/README.md

 `string`.
 Optional.

-Specifies a name for the test run against which teh results will be reported.
+Specifies a name for the test run against which the results will be reported.